secblc/Documentation/WhitePaper[EN].md

 Before starting to develop our platform, we looked into building an online casino utilizing a smart contract and BlindCroupier's algorithms.
 While analyzing, we found out 3 major spending items:

 * **Software Development.** This requires focus and large investment.
-The return period for the investiment spent on software development is quite long, not to mention lots of games and a constant need of developing new ones for the casino to be competitive.
+The return period for the investment spent on software development is quite long, not to mention lots of games and a constant need of developing new ones for the casino to be competitive.
 A rule of thumb is that there is a separate industry working to deliver software for the casinos.

 * **Player Attraction and Retention.** This is a casino's main task, which includes manipulating a high volume of traffic and competent marketing.
 To fulfill its main purpose a casino needs major investment.
 Despite all this, if the software quality doesn't meet market requirements, a marketing campaign is going to be inefficient.